Impact and Programs

 Geographic Area Served

-We support our neighbors in the greater Twin Cities who live in Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott and western Washington counties.
+We serve the 9-county metro area, including Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott and western Washington counties.